 19 Apr How Do I Choose Mallets for my Steel Drum?

-We have a lot of mallets for sale on our website.
 So how do you know which pair is right for you?
 We’ve spent more than 30 years researching and manufacturing the best mallets for a wide variety of steel drums — traditionally called the steelpan — including which shaft material and rubber tip to choose.

 A new pair of mallets will make the tone of your steel drums brighter and more resonant.
 In today’s world, it’s also important to replace your old mallets with a new, clean pair.
 Panyard Mallets are engineered and handcrafted to the perfect length and weight, with your choice of tip hardness, offering you options to match your playing style and sound.
 Durable wood or easy-to-clean aluminum shafts, coupled with Panyard’s pro-grade rubber tips, create the perfect combination of viscosity, thickness & texture for achieving consistent and optimum sound quality.
 These mallets perform and last!